ankdesh/notes/Literature/nw-quant.md

   * While the loss is continuous w.r.t. p, there are indirect effects when changing the way each weight gets quantized.
 This can have drastic effect on the learning process.
 To avoid such issues, we rely on the following set of heuristics.
 Future work will look at adding a reinforcement learning loss for how the pi are assigned to weights.

-### Incremental Network Quantization: Towards Lossless CNNs with Low-Precision Weights
+### Incremental Network Quantization Towards Lossless CNNs with Low-Precision Weights
 * The main goal of our INQ is to convert all 32-bit floating-point weights to be either powers of two or zero without loss of model accuracy.

 * Convert Wl to be a low-precision version Wcl , and each of its entries is chosen from P<l> = {±2^n1 , · · · , ±2^n2, 0}, (1), where n1 and n2 are two integer numbers, and they satisfy n2 ≤ n1.